Analysis | Violent anime videos are probably not the answer to winning young people over to the GOP

 Gosar’s once-defining characteristic, that six of his siblings publicly lobbied his constituents to throw him out of office, simply doesn’t offer enough anti-establishment heft.
 He was lucky in that a central animating issue for the fringe at the moment, false claims about the 2020 election results, unfolded in his state.
-This allowed him to be part of the conversation as allies of former president Donald Trump pushed for an “audit” of the results in the state, a five-month-long affair that culminated in little more than more unfounded accusations.
-Gosar was linked to the most ridiculous of the claims about voting in Arizona; his chief of staff, Tom Van Flein, was alleged to have participated in a late-night surveillance of a Korean Air plane purportedly ferrying ballots around.
+This allowed him to be part of the conversation as allies of former president Donald Trump pushed for an “audit” of the results in Arizona’s Maricopa County, a five-month-long affair that culminated in little more than more unfounded accusations.
+Gosar was linked to the most ridiculous of the claims about the election in Arizona; his chief of staff, Tom Van Flein, was alleged to have participated in a late-night surveillance of a Korean Air plane purportedly ferrying ballots.

-But, at last, Gosar, figured it out.
+But, at last, Gosar figured it out.
 The 62-year-old dentist would be the institutional voice of a new generation of right-wing Republicans.
 Who better!

 On Wednesday, Gosar was censured for one of his efforts to appeal to his fellow kids, a doctored snippet of an anime called “Attack on Titan.”
 In it, Gosar is depicted as the hero, battling or slaying threatening monsters who have been given the faces of Rep. Alexandria Ocasio-Cortez (D-N.Y.) and President Biden.
 This is a rather modest demonstration of the increase in threats and political violence on the right in recent years, but it was enough to lead to the unusual punishment from Gosar’s peers.
 Some of his Republican colleagues chose not to support censure, citing Gosar’s remorse over sharing the video; shortly after the censure vote, he shared it again.